Package 'stratallo'

 (numeric or NULL)

-upper bounds M1,,MHM_1,\ldots,M_H, optionally imposed on sample sizes in strata.
-If no upper bounds should be imposed, then M must be set to NULL.
-If m is not NULL, it is then required that m < M.
+optional upper bounds M1,,MHM_1,\ldots,M_H for the stratum sample sizes.
+If no upper bounds are desired, set M = NULL.
+If m is not NULL, it is required that mh<Mhm_h < M_h for all strata.

 M_algorithm